ashtrail/fullstack-js-training/README.md

 # Fullstack JS Training

 A simple blog-like / forum project, inspired by the one for the [Rails tutorial](https://guides.rubyonrails.org/getting_started.html).
 Its goal is to train/refamiliarize me with popular web development frameworks in node.js.
-Currently, it uses an express API and a Vue.js front-end.
-I plan to add more along the way, starting with a version of the client in React.
+Currently, it uses an express API and two front-ends : one in Vue.js and the other in React.

 ![Screenshot](Screenshot.png)